-"Research indicates that 57% of mortality is seen in the first 24 hours and 75% within 7 days of birth," states Dr. Mark Hilton in the Calf Management section of Merck Veterinary Manual.
-Dr. Hilton regularly contributes to Beef Magazine, is an emeritus clinical professor of beef production medicine from Purdue University, and a Senior Technical Consultant at Elanco Animal Health.
+“Research indicates that 57% of mortality in calves is seen in the first 24 hours, and 75% within 7 days of birth,” states Dr. Mark Hilton in the Calf Management section of the Merck Veterinary Manual.
+Dr. Hilton, who regularly contributes to Beef Magazine, is an emeritus clinical professor of beef production medicine from Purdue University, and a Senior Technical Consultant at Elanco Animal Health.
+Though these numbers can seem daunting, there are simple steps you can take in calf management to optimize calf health from birth all the way to weaning.

-Veterinarian recommended tips for getting and keeping your calf health on point include:
+Here are 8 veterinarian recommended tips for keeping your calf health on point:

-2. Vaccinate using veterinary recommendations.
-You should vaccinate the heifer or cow pre-calving, and then vaccinate the calf as well.
-Consult your veterinarian for the recommended vaccines you need to use.
-Examples of vaccines administered prior to calving include rotavirus, coronavirus, E coli and Clostridium perfringens.
-All vaccinations administered should be part of your record-keeping system.
+• Vaccinate using veterinary recommendations.
+It’s important to vaccinate your herd before calving, then vaccinate the calf once it’s born.
+Consult your vet for the recommended vaccines you should use and then be sure to record the vaccines once given.
+Some examples of vaccines administered prior to calving include rotavirus, coronavirus, E coli and Clostridium perfringens.

-3. Inspect calves regularly.
+• Inspect calves regularly.
 There is no better way to catch disease early than by regularly inspecting your cattle.
-Train all cattle handlers on signs to look for in disease or sickness, and treat calves early to prevent stunted growth or death.
-Establishing a working relationship with your veterinarian can improve herd health through training programs for handlers, or preventative veterinary practices that save money in the long run when compared to calf morbidity or culling cows.
+Train all cattle handlers on signs to look for in disease or sickness and treat calves early to prevent stunted growth or death.

-6. Practice biosecurity at all locations on your operation.
+• Practice biosecurity.
 Separate sick animals from healthy ones to minimize the spread of disease.
 Disinfect any areas where sick animals have been after they return to the herd, and prior to new animals being placed in the area.
 One key practice is tending to sick calves after healthy calves have been handled, and using separate boots and coveralls with calves.
 These simple steps by handlers can reduce potential disease transmission.

-7. Consider creep feeding prior to weaning to reduce stress and disease.
+• Consider creep feeding.
+Prior to weaning, you should consider this method of feeding to reduce stress and disease.
 Ideally you should implement the creep feeding system three to four weeks prior to the weaning date.
 Moving your weaning date up from the traditional 205 days to somewhere between 150 and 170 days is also a more efficient use of forages, and improves health and BCS of the cows prior to winter.

 Calves are the future of your herd.
 Getting your calf health care on point can decrease expenses, increase weaning weights, and lead to larger profits for your operation.
 Adhering to the best management practices outlined in this article and working closely with your veterinarian can improve your herd health and make your calf care system a respected model for other producers.